coingaming/moon-light/docs/app/client/textarea/descriptions/Customization.md

 title: Customization
 ---

-The optional `direction` property has a default value of `vertical`.
-To change the `direction` to horizontal, set its value to `horizontal`.
+The `className` property can be used to assign any CSS classes to the `Textarea` component, including `resize`.